 "Your heart and lungs will benefit immensely from consistent cardiovascular exercise," he tells us.
 "It is especially important for beginners, as it thickens the tendons and ligaments in joints in preparation for higher intensity exercise."

-She says there are so many activities you can do like swimming or spinning that you are bound to find something you love, or something to do with friends, and will therefore stick to, which is the key to any type of exercise.
+She says there are so many activities you can do - like swimming or indoor cycling that you are bound to find something you love, or something to do with friends, and will therefore stick to, which is the key to any type of exercise.

 A bit of both